 Take a look at project 3 – the individual member perfectly aligns with the objective.
 Great, but what about projects 1 and 2?
 They both need the support of the blue team member, but project 2 does not align with the blue team members’ objectives.
 Should project 2 be de-prioritized in favor of project 1?

-When OKR is implemented at a high level of precision, it discourages collaboration.
+When OKRs are implemented at a high level of precision, collaboration is discouraged.
 It can create silos to favor the local key results.

 Take another look at the top-level – notice there is a “Big Idea” in red?